Tuesday, November 7, 2023

 We stopped to take a few pictures of the fountain at Wilson.
 The wind blew the fountain water, wetting us as we walked by.

-There were a couple of children enjoying the sprinkles from the fountain.
+A couple of children were enjoying the sprinklers from the fountain.

-Also took pictures of the Florence Library and The Kennedy Douglas Art Center.
+Also took pictures of the Florence Library and the Kennedy Douglas Art Center.

 We ate lunch at St Florian Pharmacy Soda Shop.
 We sat at the bar and watched as they took orders for dipped ice cream and made sandwiches.

-Hubby ordered a ham and cheese sandwich with chocolates and a strawberry milkshake.
+My Hubby ordered a ham and cheese sandwich with chocolate and a strawberry milkshake.

 Reuben Sandwich with chips

-I ordered a Reuben with Sun Chips, whole grain Harvest cheddar, and Diet Coke.
+I ordered a Reuben with Sun Chips, whole-grain Harvest Cheddar, and Diet Coke.

-After lunch, we headed home, but there was a traffic jam on Highway 72, where a lot of construction was taking place.
+After lunch, we headed home, but we encountered a traffic jam on Highway 72 due to extensive construction.

-We took Middle Road to the Old Jackson Highway to US 43 home.
+We took Middle Road to the Old Jackson Highway, then to US 43.